Isolation (Toto album)

-Isolation is the fifth studio album by American rock band Toto, released in October 1984.
-Isolation is the first album to include Mike Porcaro as the band's official bassist (after the departure of David Hungate) and the only album with Fergie Frederiksen as the primary vocalist.
+Isolation (stylized as (ī’so-lā’tīon)) is the fifth studio album by American rock band Toto, released in October 1984.
+It is the first album to include Mike Porcaro as the band's official bassist (after the departure of David Hungate) and the only album with Fergie Frederiksen as the primary vocalist.

 While Isolation failed to achieve the popularity of its predecessor, Toto IV, it achieved gold record status and gave the band their highest charting mainstream rock (chart) single "Stranger in Town" (No. 7).

-Relatively few songs from this album were featured in live performances after 1985's Isolation World Tour due to Frederickson's departure and the lack of well-known material from the album.
+Relatively few songs from this album were featured in live performances after 1985's Isolation World Tour due to Frederiksen's departure and the lack of well-known material from the album.

 Background and recording

-While Toto IV was a massive, Grammy-winning success, Toto elected not to mount a U.S. tour for Toto IV, the album, a decision Steve Lukather has since regretted as a missed opportunity to become a "US-arena rock band."
-Part of the reluctance to tour was the ongoing drug-related, legal, and personal problems of lead vocalist Bobby Kimball.
+While Toto IV was a massive, Grammy-winning success, Toto elected not to continue touring in 1983, a decision Steve Lukather has since regretted as a missed opportunity to become a "US-arena rock band."

-As the band began sessions for Isolation, Kimball reportedly struggled badly with his vocals.
-While Kimball would argue in later years that he sang lead on all the tracks on the album, Lukather has stated that he only recorded one lead vocal, for the track "Lion."
-Even that reportedly required weeks of work, primarily because of Kimball's tendency to not show up for sessions and, when he did, to struggle with the vocals which were at the top of his range.

-Ultimately, Jeff Porcaro fired Kimball from the band.
-Before his firing, Kimball penned the song "Lion" with David Paich and recorded background vocals for three songs on the album.
-Kimball also offered the song Right Part of Me", which ended up the Toto XX album.

-The usual practice of the band using multiple lead vocalists from the band on their albums, e.g., Lukather, Paich, and even Steve Porcaro, The fact the band used multiple lead vocalists on their songs, including David Paich and Lukather and even Steve Porcaro mitigated some of the impact of losing Kimball as the high lead vocalist.
-Nonetheless, it was a significant change for the band.
-Over the course of the next year, Toto would focus on other projects, notably the soundtrack for the film Dune.